 Feeding Liverpool, Alchemic Kitchen and chef Adam Franklin partner on the Fed-Up Slow Cooker Training Programme, teaching practical, communal cooking courses that bring together and equip community members to make delicious, nutritious, low-maintenance meals on a budget, in a friendly atmosphere to help combat loneliness and social isolation.

 Slow cookers are simple to use and typically use over 60% less energy than ovens.
+No previous cooking experience is required, just a passion to share what you learn with others and a willingness to lead a community cooking course after completing the training.

 The Fed-Up course, led by chef Adam Franklin, started in 2014 as a course designed to help supplement foodbank parcels to maximise the amount of meals that could be prepared by adding fresh food, a slow cooker and the training to effect change.
 It has developed into a network of people from community settings connected together to use their new practical skills, support each other and connected into other community projects.